couchbaselabs/ToDoLite-iOS/tutorial.md

 	cd ToDoLite-iOS
         open initial/ToDoLite.xcodeproj

-Download and unzip the latest zip file for the 1.1 release [from the Couchbase website][1].
+Download and unzip the latest ZIP file for the Couchbase Lite 1.1 release [from the Couchbase website][1].
 Drag the `CouchbaseLite.framework` file to the Frameworks folder.

 ![][image-1]